maxwillf/Double-Linked-List/README.md

-# Abstract Data Type based on a Double linked list
+# Abstract Data Type based on a Doubly linked list

 # Objectives
 The objective of the project is implement a ADT list as `std::list`